KahWee - Web Development, AI Tools & Tech Trends

 }

-JavaScriptCore engine: Bun uses Apple's JSC engine, which is typically faster than V8 for many operations
+JavaScriptCore engine: Apple's JSC engine outperforms V8 for many operations.

-Native implementations: File, HTTP, and other core APIs are written in Zig rather than JavaScript, eliminating layers of abstraction
+Native implementations: File, HTTP, and core APIs are written in Zig, not JavaScript.
+No abstraction layers.

-Optimized I/O: Bun's native file operations bypass Node's libuv layer
+Optimized I/O: Bun's file operations bypass Node's libuv layer.

-Zero-copy architecture: Bun's design minimizes memory copies, especially beneficial for file operations
+Zero-copy architecture: Minimizes memory copies, especially for file operations.

-Continue to Part 2 for the detailed migration process, challenges, and results.
+Continue to Part 2 for the migration process, challenges, and results.